engmubarak48/predictive_model/README.md

 For further details of how to use this repo, please read through the "HOWTOUSE.py" file

-If you have any further questions, please ask in the issues section.
+If you have any further questions, please don't hesitate to ask.